Fall 2022 Diplomas

-Diplomas are not given out at the commencement ceremony but are mailed six to eight weeks after the close of the quarter to the diploma address you indicated on your degree application.
+Diplomas are not given out at the commencement ceremony but are mailed six to eight weeks after the close of the quarter to the diploma address that you indicated on your degree application.

 Your diploma will be mailed to the address you posted on your degree application.
 Changing a mailing or permanent address does NOT change the diploma address.
 If your diploma mailing address has changed, please update your diploma mailing address via the Web4U Address Change Form.

 The name that appears on your diploma is the name you indicated at the time of degree application.
 A change of your official name with the University that is completed subsequent to filing your degree application does not change your name on your diploma.
 If you have a degree application on file in the Registrar’s Office and wish to change the name on your diploma, you must contact Degree Evaluation at 360-650-3985 or by email prior to the end of your graduation quarter.